BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-webhooks-realtime-notifications.md

 # Webhooks and Real-time Notifications

-CosmicSyncCore provides robust support for webhooks and real-time notifications, allowing your application to receive instant updates about relevant events.
+CivicBase provides robust support for webhooks and real-time notifications, allowing your application to receive instant updates about relevant events.

 ## Webhook Setup